NOC-MSM/CoNES/docs/index.rst

 Welcome to the Containerisation of NEMO Employing Singularity (CoNES) User Guide!

 This guide aims to give an overview of how to build and run a NEMO Singularity Image File (SIF).
-Dependencies , worked examples, and how to integrate the build and distribution process with GitHub will also be covered.
+Dependencies, worked examples, and how to integrate the build and distribution process with GitHub will also be covered.

 This is by no means a definitive guide and not the only way to achieve the